 Paula Guran picked “The Hunger” (F&SF May/June 2022; see below) for the second volume of The Year’s Best Fantasy (due out in August 2023).

-A Morlock story appears in the latest issue of Old Moon, a great quarterly magazine of dark fantasy (paying pro-rates, you writer types will be interested to know).
+A Morlock story appears in issue 6 of Old Moon, a great quarterly magazine of dark fantasy (paying pro-rates, you writer types will be interested to know).
 In this one Morlock runs afoul of the god of bees and is forced to enter a society stained by evil and madness.
 So it’ll be just like, you know, reading the news.

 “Three Festivals” (about Morlock searching for his lost phoenix in a doomed city) appeared in issue 9 of Tales from the Magician’s Skull.
 It’s another great issue from the Mighty Skull, and I’m not just saying that because I’m in it.
 Check out that wonderfully pulpy art from Chris Arneson.